Connect with others who understand.

 Side Effects of Disease-Modifying Therapy

-Eligibility for some MS medications depends on whether you test positive for a common virus called the John Cunningham virus (JCV), which can cause serious side effects.
-Depending on which MS treatment you’re on, you may need to undergo regular blood tests for JCV while taking it and switch to a different treatment if your JCV levels become too high.
+Eligibility for some MS medications depends on whether you test positive for a common virus called the John Cunningham (JC) virus, which can cause serious side effects.
+Depending on which MS treatment you’re on, you may need to undergo regular blood tests for the JC virus while taking it and switch to a different treatment if your JC virus levels become too high.

-Because DMTs suppress aspects of the immune system, many of these MS treatments can increase your risk of contracting infections and, in rare cases, developing certain types of cancer.
+Because DMTs suppress aspects of the immune system, many of these MS treatments can increase your risk for developing infections and, in rare cases, certain types of cancer.
 Each MS treatment has specific side effects and different risk levels.
 Your doctor can help you understand the risks and benefits of each MS medication based on your medical history and individual condition.

 Shared Decision-Making